-I used to be a fan making spirit-soaked cocktail cherries, and that’s a fine option, but but lately I have found that you can get much better results by putting in a little more effort.
-Instead of simply dropping fresh cherries into a jar with brandy or your favorite liqueur, I propose making a quick syrup on the stove, simmering your cherries, and then adding your spirits.
+We used to be fans making spirit-soaked cocktail cherries, and that’s a fine option, but but lately we have found that you can get much better results by putting in a little more effort.
+Instead of simply dropping fresh cherries into a jar with brandy or your favorite liqueur, we propose making a quick syrup on the stove, simmering your cherries, and then adding your spirits.
 Using a syrup to start off really makes a difference, as does cooking the cherries just a bit.
 You also get an opportunity to add some spices to the mix.

 1 lb fresh cherries

 .5 c water

 1 cinnamon stick